Back to Living Real Change

 Experts are looking into the source of several reported cases of E. coli in the metro Atlanta area and similar cases in several Southern states, one which was fatal.
 We spoke with Patricia Meadors, M.D., with Piedmont Hospital's Emergency Department, and Christine Zurawski, M.D., infectious disease specialist at Piedmont, about the outbreak.

-Dr. Meadors says if you are dining out, make sure you are familiar the restaurant and that the food is fresh.
+Dr. Meadors says if you are dining out, ensure you are familiar with the restaurant and that the food is fresh.
 Also, be sure to wash your hands.
 You should take precautions with food at home, too.

-"It is important to thoroughly wash all fresh fruits and vegetables before eating them, especially if you are eating them raw," says Dr. Zurawski.
+"It is important to thoroughly wash all fresh fruits and vegetables before eating them, especially if you are eating them raw," Dr. Zurawski says.
 "It remains important not to eat undercooked meat, fish or eggs.
 Meat should be cooked to the recommended temperature and not allowed to sit out for prolonged periods of time."
-Click here to see past investigations by the Centers for Disease Control and Prevention.
+Click here to see past Centers for Disease Control and Prevention investigations.

 What is E. coli?

-Escherichia coli, E. coli for short, is a bacteria in the intestines of healthy humans and most warm-blooded animals.
-E. coli bacteria help maintain the balance of normal intestinal bacteria against harmful bacteria, and synthesize or produce some vitamins.
+Escherichia coli, or E. coli for short, is a bacterium found in the intestines of healthy humans and most warm-blooded animals.
+E. coli bacteria help maintain the balance of normal intestinal bacteria against harmful bacteria and synthesize or produce some vitamins.

 However, there are hundreds of strains of E. coli.